hyperjumptech/monika/docs/src/pages/guides/probes.md

 ## Execution order

-In a configuration with multiple probes, `Monika` will perform the requests in sequence in the order that they are written down, one after another.
+In a configuration with multiple probes, `Monika` will perform the requests in sequence in the order that they are entered, one after another.

 On completion, `Monika` will sleep until the next interval to start again.
 At the top of the `config.json` file there is an `interval` setting.
 The execution will be restarted after every `interval`.
-If interval is shorter than the amount of time to dispatch all the requests, then then `monika` will immediately repeat after the last probe response and any notification alerts sent.
+If interval is shorter than the amount of time to dispatch all the requests, then `Monika` will immediately repeat after the last probe response and any notification alerts sent.

 ## Further reading